LinaHe888/Tutorial-15-Group-1/submission/task-5-report-and-presentation/ai-log/AI-Usage-Summary.md

 # AI Usage Summary

 This file summarises how AI tools were used in this assignment.
 Summaries are provided instead of full prompt-response transcripts.

-## Scope of AI Use

-AI was used as a support tool for explanation, organisation, and presentation preparation.
-It was not used as a substitute for manual reverse engineering, manual evidence collection, or final security judgement.
+The complete prompt–response transcripts for the LLM-based mock Q&A are included below.

 ## Task 1